Chucklemunch/PathologyProject/README.md

 ## External Validation on PCam Dataset

 After fine-tuning, I assessed model performance on the PCam dataset.
 Specifically, the training subset of the dataset, as it has the most images of the train, validation, and test subsets.
+The results were very poor:

+- Accuracy = 0.5179
+- AUROC = 0.5493